Reference

 Volume

 Total amount of work performed.
 Typically calculated as sets × reps × weight.
+Higher volume generally leads to more muscle growth, up to a point.

 Training